-A week later we flew out to Entebbe in Uganda.
-It was very hot when we arrived at the airport.
-A white Mercedes pulled up and an electric window slid down – the first electric window I had ever seen.
+A week later, we flew out to Entebbe in Uganda.
+It was scorching when we arrived at the airport.
+A white Mercedes pulled up, and an electric window slid down – the first electric window I had ever seen.
 A voice said in perfect English, “Good God, you look awful, I suggest you get in.”
 This was the Mayor of Jinja and to sit in an air-conditioned car after three weeks on the Nile was pure bliss.

 Days later, feeling much better, we made our way to Kenya.
-In Nairobi we stayed at a youth hostel where we noticed a handwritten sign saying, “Need a lift south?”
+In Nairobi, we stayed at a youth hostel where we noticed a handwritten sign saying, “Need a lift south?”
 We slept under the sign until the writer of the sign turned up.
-Our lift from Nairobi took us through Tanzania, Zambia, Malawi, Mozambique and Rhodesia all the way to Johannesburg, South Africa.
-We had made it and that was a lift of note, but thats another story altogether.
+Our lift from Nairobi took us through Tanzania, Zambia, Malawi, Mozambique and Rhodesia to Johannesburg, South Africa.
+We had made it, and that was a lift of note, but that’s another story altogether.

 Dave Renshaw visited Africa once again this year with his son, Chris Renshaw – the winner of the Africa Geographic Photographer of the Year Competition.
 Chris treated his dad to a fabulous safari with Premier Safaris for his 69th birthday – you can read all about their adventure in our online magazine: Uganda Dreaming.